 Chicken biryani is one of the delicacies that one normally partakes in restaurants only.
 That is because it is time consuming to prepare and often difficult to get it right.
 I used to prepare a version of chicken biryani earlier in which I completely cooked chicken gravy separately and rice separately which were then mixed together and served.
 It was delicious but my dum biryani in which I cook marinated chicken and basmati rice together on slow heat is yummier.

 So here’s a recipe of simple chicken biryani made at home.
-Now you can make your job easier by using store bought biryani masala which you can use to marinate your chicken pieces.
-If you are a purist you could prepare the masala yourself.
-The recipe is given below.
-I use the Banne Nawab chicken biryani masala which suits my taste perfectly.
+Now you can make your job easier by using store bought chicken biryani masala (I recommend Banne Nawab chicken biryani masala) which you can use to marinate your chicken pieces.
+But I prefer to make my own marinade.

-If you wish to cook biryani, you really have to plan at least a day in advance.
+If you wish to cook chicken biryani with basmati rice, you really have to plan at least a day in advance.
 I prefer the meat to be marinated at least overnight for it to be flavourful.
 And since I have 3 men/boys at home, I make large quantity of it so that we can also enjoy the leftovers.
 You could adjust the quantities pro rata.

 For 6-8 large servings

-- 1 full chicken cut in pieces with bone (About 1 Kg.)
+- 1 Kg. full chicken cut in pieces with bone

 - 750 gms. good quality Basmati Rice

 - Garam masala for rice (few pepper corns 1 tsp. shah jeera, 2-3 green cardamom, 1 small stick cinnamon, I bay leaf, 4-5 cloves, some salt)

 - 1 bunch coriander

 - 3 medium onions sliced thinly and deep fried till golden brown